BrianSong/JayPath/docs/RSD.md

 ### Must have

 As a student, I want to input my major, the courses I have taken, and the number of semesters I have left so that I can view a schedule tailored to my needs.
+As a student, I want to input my major and courses taken so that the application knows my current progress.
+As a student, I want to see a list of courses that I'm eligible for in the next semester so that I can choose between them.
 As a student, I want to choose an area I would like to focus on so that I can take courses I am more interested in.
 As a student, I want to view the suggested course sequence so that I know what to take each semester.
 As a student, I want to determine the number of courses I want to take each semester so that I can evenly distribute remaining courses to each semester.